magopian/blog/src/making-a-pong-game-in-elm-3.md

 coordinates directly on the `KeyDown playerAction` message, but it's not the case anymore.

-In games the updating of the movements, reacting to player inputs and all that is done in a "game loop".
-The closer we have in our program is the `onAnimationFrameDelta` message.
+Updating the movements, reacting to player inputs, updating the world and all that is usually done in a "game loop".
+The closer we have to a game loop in our program is the `onAnimationFrameDelta` message.
 So we'll first update our helper function `updatePaddle` to take a `PaddleMovement` instead of an amount:

 ```diff
 -updatePaddle : Int -> Paddle -> Paddle